-It was through Veles’s efforts paired with Cadence’s trickle of information from the information broker in the Twin Cities that they had made it to this river that ran along the Aquarian-Capricornian border.
+It was through Veles’s efforts paired with Cadence’s trickle of information from the Twin Cities that they had made it to this river that ran along the Aquarian-Capricornian border.
 Maria had left her ship in the Aquarian bay that this waterway poured into and had then left their canoeing boat behind too as the river had narrowed to the point where it was no longer accessible by it.
 The river had widened since then, but they had decided to settle on a more scenic route instead of opting for locomotive transportation.

 The capital of Capricorn!